Marian apparitions at Conyers: Scientific testing

 Numerous people visiting the site - including journalists - claimed to experience miracles, most often a mystical scent of roses.

 Another aspect of the apparitions reported in Conyers was the claim that some objects, particularly rosaries, turned to gold during these events.
 A metallurgical analysis was conducted on one such rosary purported to have transformed during an apparition to test these claims.
 The results of the metallurgical testing were conclusive.
 Despite claims of the rosary turning gold, the analysis revealed no presence of gold in the composition of the rosary.
 It was found to be made of its original materials, with no alteration in its chemical or physical structure.

 Another claim related to the Conyers apparitions was that the statue of the Virgin Mary exhibited signs of life, specifically a heartbeat on June 13, 1993.
 Joe Nickell, a senior research fellow for the Committee of Skeptical Inquiry later examined the statue using a stethoscope to verify this claim.
 The examination aimed to determine if there was any audible evidence supporting the claim that the statue had a heartbeat.
 Nickell concluded that there was no heartbeat detectable in the statue during his visit.
-However, the pilgrims who experienced the phenomenon never claimed it would continue indefinitely.